C++23: deducing “this” into Rust traits

 };

-Lines (1) and (2) are identical.
-However, (1) changes the value of the function parameter and (2) changes the value of the class member!
-This is because when an identifier doesn’t refer to anything in its current scope, the compiler checks if it happens to be a class member.
-Nobody likes this, it makes code ambiguous and needlessly dependent on context.
+Lines (1) and (2) are identical, but (1) changes the value of the function parameter, and (2) changes the value of the class member.
+This is because when an identifier doesn’t refer to anything in its current scope, the compiler checks if it matches a class member.
+This makes code ambiguous and dependent on context.
 To disambiguate, you can prepend this->:

 this->peekaboo = 8;